Month 12, Day 26, Saturday 7:15 p.m.

 Liza’s eyes didn’t widen behind the holes in her mask, but something about her gaze grew more piercing.
-“Fertilized?” she asked, a little too quickly.
+“Fertilized?” she blurted.

 “Unfertilized.”
 Liza didn’t seem too disappointed, so Siobhan continued.
 “Two eggs.
-He’s planning to sell them to someone willing to pay a premium, but I can convince him to offer the chance to make a deal with you, first.”
+He’s planning to sell them to someone willing to pay a premium, but I can convince him to offer you the chance to make a deal, first.”

 “You have that kind of influence?”

 Siobhan shrugged with careful nonchalance.
 “It’s just a meeting.
 If the both of you can’t come to an agreement, that’s not my fault.
 I think he can do that much for me.
 I’m the reason he has the eggs in the first place, after all.”

 Liza’s head turned toward Siobhan fully at that, but they were back in front of the guarded building, and the door opened slightly behind them, spilling light into the street.
 They both turned and moved quickly inside, the chance for further conversation gone.

 The door guard was standing with two other people, one of them a prognos, as Liza had warned.
 All three wore masks—though the guard’s covered only the lower half of his face—and of course the mask of the prognos had a single large eye hole in the middle of their forehead.